Please refer to the details below regarding your paper and/or presentation.

 For more specifics, please review the Commercialism Guidelines document.

 Please remember you must also register for the conference.
 Significantly reduced rates are available to speakers.
-You should also remember to book your hotel room as early as possible; TAPPI's discounted rooms will go fast.
+You should also remember to book your hotel as early as possible; TAPPI's discounted rooms will go fast.

 Speaker Management System Instructions